marine-predators-group/cams-nb/drafts/2019-06-19-Metagenomics---Refining-Anvio-Binning.md

 ![Screencap of interactive dendrogram with Bin_3_1 highlighted to show continuing display of 0.00% Completion/Redundancy](https://github.com/RobertsLab/sams-notebook/blob/master/images/screencaps/20190619_anvio_summarize_zero-percent-completion-problem-04.png?raw=true)

+---

 Ah, as it turns out, this has been fixed in the "master" commit in Anvi'o (thanks to the Anvi'o devs for their fast responses to my questions on their [Slack channel](https://anvio.slack.com/archives/C8SFMGYF3/p1561043792054900)!!).

-Here's how the upgrade process went:
+Here's how the upgrade process went.

+Clone current version of Anvio's GitHub repo:

 ```shell
 git clone --recursive https://github.com/merenlab/anvio.git
 ```
+---

+Create an Anaconda environment for Anvio', using Python version 3.6.

+Then, activate the newly created Anaconda environment.

+Within the cloned Anvi'o repo, use Python to execute the `setup.py` file.

+Finally, use `pip` to complete the Anvi'o installation.

 ```shell
 conda create --yes --name anvio python=3.6